victorgarciaesgi/victorgarciaesgi/README.md

 I love to make everything type-safe ✅.

-All my project can be seen at [https://vicflix.dev/](https://vicflix.dev/)
+All my projects can be seen at [https://vicflix.dev/](https://vicflix.dev/)